 Keywords: exploration, reinforcement learning

-- Abstract: Randomized least-square value iteration (RLSVI) is a provably efficient exploration method.
-However, it is limited to the case where 1) a good feature is known in advance and 2) this feature is fixed during the training: if otherwise, RLSVI suffers an unbearable computational burden to obtain the posterior samples of the parameter in the $Q$-value function.
-In this work, we present a practical algorithm named HyperDQN, addressing these two issues under the context of deep reinforcement learning, where the feature changes over iterations.
-HyperDQN is built on two parametric models: in addition to a non-linear neural network (i.e., base model) that predicts $Q$-values, our method employs a probabilistic hypermodel (i.e., meta model), which outputs the parameter of the base model.
+Abstract: Randomized least-square value iteration (RLSVI) is a provably efficient exploration method.
+However, it is limited to the case where (1) a good feature is known in advance and (2) this feature is fixed during the training.
+If otherwise, RLSVI suffers an unbearable computational burden to obtain the posterior samples.
+In this work, we present a practical algorithm named HyperDQN to address the above issues under deep RL.
+In addition to a non-linear neural network (i.e., base model) that predicts Q-values, our method employs a probabilistic hypermodel (i.e., meta model), which outputs the parameter of the base model.
 When both models are jointly optimized under a specifically designed objective, three purposes can be achieved.
-First, the hypermodel can generate approximate posterior samples regarding the parameter of the $Q$-value function.
-As a result, diverse $Q$-value functions are sampled to select exploratory action sequences.
+First, the hypermodel can generate approximate posterior samples regarding the parameter of the Q-value function.
+As a result, diverse Q-value functions are sampled to select exploratory action sequences.
 This retains the punchline of RLSVI for efficient exploration.
-Second, a good feature is learned to approximate $Q$-value functions.
-This addresses limitation 1.
-Third, the posterior samples of the $Q$-value function can be obtained in a more efficient way than the existing methods, and the changing feature does not affect the efficiency.
-This deals with limitation 2.
-On the Atari 2600 suite, after $20$M samples, HyperDQN achieves about $2 \times$ improvements over (double) DQN, the advanced method Bootstrapped DQN, and the SOTA exploration bonus method OB2I.
-For another challenging task SuperMarioBros, HyperDQN outperforms baselines on $7$ out of $9$ games.
+Second, a good feature is learned to approximate Q-value functions.
+This addresses limitation (1).
+Third, the posterior samples of the Q-value function can be obtained in a more efficient way than the existing methods, and the changing feature does not affect the efficiency.
+This deals with limitation (2).
+On the Atari suite, HyperDQN with 20M frames outperforms DQN with 200M frames in terms of the maximum human-normalized score.
+For SuperMarioBros, HyperDQN outperforms several exploration bonus and randomized exploration methods on 5 out of 9 games.

-- One-sentence Summary: We design a practical randomized exploration method to address the sample efficiency issue in online reinforcement learning.
+One-sentence Summary: We design a practical randomized exploration method to address the sample efficiency issue in online reinforcement learning.